josephdburdick/j0e.me/src/api/recommendations.md

     title: Bootstrap Entrepreneur | CEO @ GAME UP® Nutrition | President STAUDT agency
     shortTitle: CEO, Serial Entrepreneur
     date: 2014-03-06
-    relationship: Matt worked with Joe but they were at different companies
+    relationship: Worked with Joe but they were at different companies
     body: >
       Having worked with Joe on multiple projects I am extremely confident in his abilities and work ethic which both exceed what I am accustomed to.
 Joe is my first call when I have a technical question and he has never ceased to amaze me with his insight and can-do attitude.
 He is extremely knowledgable and is a problem solver.
 Joe is a rare find, a pleasure to work with and as a result of his expertise and professionalism is an extremely valuable addition to any team.
   - name: Todd Post